jiheechoi6/FanCrowd/README.md

 ## API Routes
+**IMPORTANT:** ***Then tables below do not contain all the routes and endpoints we used, they just show the structure of our routes so when testing you get a better idea of how we did things.
+For the full list of endpoints we have exported our list of endpoints from Postman and put them in the following directory: `team09/src/postman-endpoints` please download that file and import it to Postman.***\

 **URI**: `http://localhost:5000/api/`\
 **Note:** The following table shows the responses returned for status code `200`, any other status code would result in some sort of an error message explaining what went wrong.
-Also all these endpoints require a header field called `Authorization` whose value is the token returned by the signin or signup endpoint in the form  of `"JWT {token}"`.
+Also all these endpoints require a header field called `Authorization` whose value is the token returned by the signin or signup endpoint in the form  of `"JWT {token}"`.\

 **Note:** Anywhere in the tables below if you see the format `{something}`, this means it should be replaced with the correct field and value from the database, for example; `{eventId}` means replace it with an actual event id from the database.
-The request bodies and responses are just examples, when testing expect to see different results for different values inputed for the fields.
+The request bodies and responses are just examples, when testing expect to see different results for different values inputed for the fields.\

-**Note:** All the examples below are for _user1_
+**Note:** All the examples below are for _user1_.\

 ### AUTH Endpoints
 <table>